 It can be but myself I crucify.

-This is a more acute phrasing of the standard ACIM teaching that the secret to salvation is that we are doing this – causing suffering by accepting the ego’s interpretation of self and world – to our selves.
-The great lie of projection is that we avoid the effects of that which is projected.
-But the willingness to dissociate at all begins and ends with the self in pain.
+This is a more acute phrasing of the standard ACIM teaching that the secret to salvation is that we are doing this – causing suffering by accepting the ego’s interpretation of self and world – to ourselves (T-27.VIII.10:1).
+The great lie of projection is that we can avoid the effects of that which is projected.
+But the willingness to dissociate at all begins and ends with a self in pain.

-When we decide to challenge the effectiveness of projection – when we make a practice of refusing to indulge its false promise of escapism – then we let go of the ego’s lies, and the truth naturally arises to take the place of distortion and confusion.
+When we decide to challenge the effectiveness of projection – when we make a practice of refusing to indulge its false promise of escapism – then we let go of the ego’s lies.
+We stop believing them, and we stop sharing them.
+Truth naturally arises to take the place of distortion and confusion.
 The truth needs no interpretation.
-The acceptance of truth – and the quiet, sustainable peace and joy that are its natural effects – are the work of an instant when we consent to get out of the way.
+The acceptance of truth – and the quiet, sustainable peace and joy that are the natural effects of this acceptance – are the work of an instant when we consent to get out of the way.

 It is not time we need for this.
 It is but willingness.
 For what would seem to need a thousand years can easily be done in just one instant by the grace of God (W-pI.196.4:3-5).

-The Course is not being literal here, but symbolic.
-Crucifixion in this context refers to the mistaken idea that salvation lies in holding another responsible for what we are doing.
-It is our own thoughts that cause the appearance and experience of the outer world.
-It is not our brothers and sisters – no matter how it might appear in the ego’s rendition of reality.
+In the context of this lesson, crucifixion refers to our insistence on believing – against all the evidence of our senses, against all the logic of our mind – the mistaken idea that salvation lies in holding another responsible for what we are doing.
+It is our own interpretation of the appearance and experience of the outer world that bring us suffering.
+It is not something our brothers and sisters are doing, no matter how that might appear to be the case in the ego’s version of reality.

-When we do not accept responsibility, but instead project it – and thus percieve a world in which others are responsible for suffering, whether it’s our parents, our religious terrorists, or climate change – we are effectively crucifying ourselves.
-We are depriving ourselves of our own capacity for salvation, which lies in choosing to accept the Holy Spirit’s interpretation of the world.
+When we do not accept responsibility, but instead project it – and thus percieve a world in which others (parents, priests, teachers, religious zealots, even climate change) are responsible for our suffering, then we are effectively crucifying ourselves.
+We are depriving ourselves of our own capacity for salvation, which lies in choosing to accept the Holy Spirit’s interpretation of the world rather than ego’s.

 The ego blames others, and pretends that in doing so we are exonerated.
 But the Holy Spirit teaches us that there is no cause for blame anywhere in the system, thus freeing us to examine our thought system without fear, discarding what does not work, and keeping what does.

-In this way, we are able to penetrate the ego’s empty logic and ask if the God of Love could allow a world in which suffering and sacrifice are the norm to exist?
+In this way, we are able to penetrate the ego’s empty logic and ask if the God of Love could allow a world to exist in which suffering and sacrifice are the norm?
 What but fear and hate could make such a world?
 And when we can say, no, that’s not how God thinks and it’s not how God creates, then we can begin to see that it’s our projection that make up that world.

 The problem is not that we blame others, in the end.
 The problem is that we do not see that we blame others.
 We deny our culpability, which is to be crucified.